idvhs/idvhs.github.io/_portfolio/dataviz.markdown

 > A picture is worth a thousand words

 The complete reference for creating a graphs in R Programming.
-Copyright © https://www.yan-holtz.com/

 <Br>

-<a href="https://itsmecevi.github.io/dataviz/">Click here: DataViz in R</a>
+<a href="https://itsmecevi.github.io/dataviz/">Click here: DataViz in R</a>.
+Copyright © https://www.yan-holtz.com/

 <Br>

 <img class="col one right" src="/img/r/r-studio.png" style="padding:25px">